 Module 1: Understanding the purpose of hoof trimming

-There are two courses available.
-Basic and Advanced
+There are three courses available.
+Basic, Advanced and Instructors

 This is a 2 day course held at my location in my shop located just north of London Ontario in Arva.
 The class runs from 9:00 am until 5:00 pm with a maximum class size of 4 people.
 The cost is $960.50 (includes HST) CDN funds, includes drinks, hot lunches, break food plus a tool kit of hand tools and supplies.
 You will also receive a small library of reference materials to take home including the White Line Atlas Method of Trimming, Hoof Signals by Dr. Jan Hulfsen and an Intra Care Product line sample package as well a glue kit of Bovi-Bond and blocks.
 Day one is class room using the modules and day two is practical trimming on cadaver feet, how to correctly block a foot as well as applying a correct wrap on a foot.